MissVeronica/UM-Events-Trace-Log/README.md

 # UM Redirect Login and Nonce Log
-A debug tool for tracing UM Login Redirects and all WP Redirects.
-Version 2.2.0 also includes tracing of UM nonce values.
+A debug tool for tracing UM events: nonce events, redirect events, password reset events, email validation events.

-Last redirect status and nonce items are saved in the options table with option name um_redirect_login_log.
+Last events are saved in the options table with option name um_events_trace_log.

 ## Shortcode
-[redirect_login_log]
+[um_events_trace_log]

-The shortcode will list the login redirects and nonce values in reverse order with the following items:
+The shortcode will list the selected events in reverse order with the following items:

 1. Time
 2. User ID
 3. User Name
+4. IP
-4. Status
+5. Status
-5. Redirect URL / Nonce values
+6. Redirect URL / Nonce values / Reset pwd / Activation Hash
-6. By
+7. Redirect by: line
-7. HTML Code
+8. HTML Code
-8. Priority Role
+9. Priority Role (WP Roles)
-9. WP Roles

-Reload the page with the shortcode to list actual redirects and nonce values.
+Reload the page with the shortcode to list actual events.
 ## Display failures
 1. Remove the shortcode page from UM Restrictions.
-2. Disable WP Plugin or web server caching.
+2. Disable WP Plugin or web server caching for the shortcode page.

 ## Installation
-Install by downloading the ZIP file and install as a new Plugin,

-which you upload in WordPress -> Plugins -> Add New -> Upload Plugin.
+Install by downloading the ZIP file and install as a new Plugin, which you upload in WordPress -> Plugins -> Add New -> Upload Plugin.

-Activate the Plugin: Ultimate Member - Redirect Login and Nonce Trace Log
+Activate the Plugin: Ultimate Member - Events Trace Log

 Settings at UM Settings -> Misc

-1. Redirect Login/Nonce Log User ID's
+1. Events Trace Log User ID's or @
+2. Events Trace Log User IP addresses
-2. Redirect Login/Nonce Log max number of log entries
+3. Events Trace Log max number of log entries
+4. Log nonce events
+5. Log redirect events
+6. Log password reset events
+7. Log email validation events